jgeumlek/WiimoteGlue/README.md

 At the moment, this functionality doesn't give much advantage over just using the Wii U Pro controller directly.
 It does let the buttons be remapped, which can be nice for switching around the face buttons.

-In the future when WiimoteGlue changes the player LEDs to match slot numbers, grabbing the Pro controllers will be somewhat nice.
+In the future when WiimoteGlue changes the player LEDs to match slot numbers, grabbing the Pro controllers will let them use their LEDs in a meaningful way.

 If one desires the balance board combo control schemes, grabbing the Wii U Pro controllers makes them usable for that.